adnan96ahmed/covid-stats-app/README.md

-This is a simple browswer-based application that lists the 10 countries with the most Covid-19 cases using the api provided on https://covid19api.com/.
+This is a simple browser-based application that lists the 10 countries with the most Covid-19 cases using the api provided on https://covid19api.com/.
 You can click on any country listed to show more information for it.